CyberSwell/Cyber-Cheat-Sheets/PCAP Analysis.md

 Useful Options:

-`-q`: Supress pcap output when reading a pcap
+`-q`: Supress pcap output when reading a pcap (should almost always be used when using tshark to do analysis)

 `-T fields -e {fields}`: Specifies output format of "fields" view, fields specified with `-e`.
   - `ip.src`: Source IP address